Are car insurance companies open on bank holidays?

 - If you want to buy insurance while you’re off of work, you should consider shopping around for coverage by using an online quote tool or by calling a 1-800 number where agents are accepting calls 24 hours a day, seven days a week

-- If you have coverage through a carrier and the agent’s office is closed, you may be able to call the company direct to file a claim or to make a payment
+- If you have coverage through an insurance company and the agent’s office is closed, you may be able to call the insurance company direct to file a claim or to make a payment

 - Some agents may be open to setting up an appointment with you to give you auto insurance quotes on a bank holiday

-If you’re planning to shop around for auto insurance, it’s important that you know when agents or brokers will be available to take your call.
+If you’re planning to shop around for auto insurance, it’s important that you know when insurance agents or brokers from insurance providers will be available to take your call.
 Talking to someone about coverage choices can help you make confident car insurance decisions.

 Many agents are eager to give you quotes during office hours and even after hours if you have a busy schedule, but doing your homework to find out when your agent will be available post-sale is what matters most.

-Unfortunately, many players in the insurance industry have limited hours of operation much like banks, federal offices like the post office, and other companies in the finance industry.
-If you’re trying to shop for coverage on a bank holiday, here’s what you need to know:
+Unfortunately, many auto insurance companies have limited hours of operation much like banks, federal offices like the post office, and other companies in the finance industry.
+If you’re tryingto shop for coverage on a bank holiday, here’s what you need to know:

 If you work for a corporation, there’s a good chance that you’re off on bank holidays.
 Being off on bank holidays can give you some extra time to spend with your family or get business done.

 Unfortunately, many of the companies that you do business transactions with use the Federal Reserve System holiday schedule when they are setting their hours, which can make it hard to find cheap car insurance rates because it makes comparison shopping complicated.